forcedotcom/cli/releasenotes/sfdx/README.md

    ```bash
    sfdx update --version 7.188.1
    ```
-   We're working on the third and final [blog post](https://developer.salesforce.com/blogs) about our open-source journey -- stay tuned.
-And [here's](https://github.com/forcedotcom/cli/issues/1945) a pinned GitHub issue with a bit more information.
   Congratulations, team, on achieving a significant goal that's been a long-time coming!

 * CHANGE: If you run `force:apex:execute` and the compilation or execution of the anonymous Apex code fails, you now get a non-zero exit code, which is more intuitive.
 Previously the command execution was still considered a success (zero exit code).
 NOTE that this is a breaking change.
 After we [announced it](https://github.com/forcedotcom/cli/issues/1889), we got lots of positive feedback, so we made the change.
 Thanks for your input.